altayaydemir/altay-dot-wtf/data/books/best-interface-is-no-interface.md

 I am fond of the doze and accuracy of sarcasm in Krishna's tone, and I'm glad that he joined Google to work on the pain-points he addressed in this book.

 It's not a surprise many companies are already implementing some of the things he proposed, and hopefully more to come...

-> Our love for the digital interface is out of control, and our obsession with is ruining the future of innovation.

 ## Let's Make an App!